liferay/lexicon-site/src/pages/docs/patterns/Forms/radio_check_toggle.md

 | ![radio on disabled](../../../images/RadioButtonActiveDisabled.jpg) | On disabled |
 | ![radio off disabled](../../../images/RadioButtonDisabled.jpg) | Off disabled |

-### Radio Group
+### Radio Button Group

-On of the most common ways to find checkboxes in a form is grouped offering a set of options.
+Radio buttons are commonly grouped in forms to provide a set of options.

 ![radio list metrics](../../../images/RadioList.jpg)![radio list metrics](../../../images/RadioListMetrics.jpg)

-It is very common to have the need of spliting a long list of options in several columns to reduce space.
-How to decide can be difficult:
+It's common to have to split a long list of options into several columns to reduce space.
+Deciding when to use one column or several columns can be difficult.
+The benefits of each approach are shown below:

-* 1 column:
+* One column:
-    * It is always easier and faster to read as the eye doesn’t have to jump.
+    * It is always easier and faster to read, as the eye doesn’t have to jump.
-    * Use it always when you have long descriptions.
+    * Use it when you have long descriptions.
-* Splitting in many columns:
+* Splitting into several columns:
+		* It reduces space.
-    * Make sure to have really many options and to have at least 6 elements per column, otherwise there is no real benefit.
+    * Make sure to have multiple options and to have at least six elements per column, otherwise there is no real benefit.

 ![radio group example with 2 columns, 6 elements per column and radio group example with 3 columns, 6 elements per column](../../../images/RadioGroupExample.jpg)

-### Radio vs Dropdown Menu
+### Radio Button vs Dropdown Menu

-It is a common case of doubt when to use radios or a dropdown menu instead when users need to choose one item out of a list of options.
-There is not a fixed rule for that but we propose this guidelines.
+It can be difficult to decide whether to use a radio button or a dropdown menu when users need to choose one option from a list of options.
+Although there is no strict rule to follow in these cases, we have provided some general guidelines below that you can consider when making this decision.

 #### Radio buttons:

 * When the number of options is small
-* When options need a long label to explain the differences of each option.
+* When options require lengthy descriptions
 * Radio buttons are always listed vertically.

 #### Dropdown menus:

-* When the number of options is large, or has the potential to become large.
+* When the number of options is large, or has the potential to become large
 * Options should be of the same nature (e.g. a list of branches, or a list of people).

-### Do's and Don'ts
+### Dos and Don'ts

-Use capital letters in text associated to a radio.
+Capitalize a radio button's label.

 <div class="row">
 	<div class="dodont col-lg">